Traditions > Holidays > New Year Traditions

 New Year Traditions

-The days from late December until early January were filled with traditions, many of which had been transplanted from the colonists places of origin in Germanic Europe and influenced over time by their new homeland in Russia.
+The days from late December until early January were filled with traditions, many of which had been transplanted from the colonist's places of origin in Germanic Europe and influenced by their new homeland in Russia over time.

-At the approach of the Neujahrsfeier (New Year's celebration), it was time to not only remember all that had happened in the year just past, but also a time to look forward with hope to the year ahead.
+At the approach of the Neujahrsfeier (New Year's celebration), it was time to not only remember all that had happened in the year just past but also to look forward with hope to the year ahead.

-From December 25th to January 6th, each of the 12 days predicted the weather for the coming 12 months.
-For example, the weather on December 27th represented what was to be expected in March of the next year.
-Others predicted the weather based on the observation of onion skins sprinkled with salt.
+The 12 days from December 25th to January 6th predicted the weather for the coming 12 months.
+For example, the weather on December 27th (the third day in the sequence) represented what would be expected in March next year (the third month of the year).
+Others predicted the weather by observing onion skins sprinkled with salt.

-At the approach of the Neujahrsfeier (New Year's celebration), it was time to not only remember all that had happened in the year just past, but also a time to look forward with hope to the year ahead.
+At the approach of the Neujahrsfeier (New Year's celebration), it was time to not only remember all that had happened in the year just past but also to look forward with hope to the year ahead.

-From December 25th to January 6th, each of the 12 days predicted the weather for the coming 12 months.
-For example, the weather on December 27th represented what was to be expected in March of the next year.
-Others predicted the weather based on the observation of onion skins sprinkled with salt.
+The 12 days from December 25th to January 6th predicted the weather for the coming 12 months.
+For example, the weather on December 27th (the third day in the sequence) represented what would be expected in March next year (the third month of the year).
+Others predicted the weather by observing onion skins sprinkled with salt.

 The New Year's celebration began with the Neujahrsmesse (New Year's Eve church service).
-The service was held in the schoolhouse because the church in Norka was closed during the winter due the difficulty of heating the large wooden church and the ever present danger of a fire.
+The service was held in the schoolhouse because the church in Norka was closed during the winter due to the difficulty of heating the large wooden church and the ever-present danger of a fire.

-In Norka, the Christkind (a young woman representing the Christ Child) made an appearance as she did on Weihnachten (Christmas).
-On this holiday, the Neujahrsmann (the New Year's Man) also visited the village.
-The Neujahrsmann was a tradition brought from the colonists' homelands in the 1760s.
-This character went from house to house and wished the residents good luck and blessing in the coming year.
-In return, he received a small token of money, or a drink of vodka or schnapps.
+In Norka, the Christkind (a young woman representing the Christ Child) appeared as she did on Weihnachten (Christmas).
+The Neujahrsmann (the New Year's Man) also visited the village on this holiday.
+The Neujahrsmann tradition was brought from the colonists' homelands in the 1760s.
+This character went from house to house and wished the residents good luck and blessings in the coming year.
+In return, he received a small token of money or a drink of vodka or schnapps.

-At midnight, the Neujahr (New Year) was also received with the ringing of bells.
-All the men in the village celebrated with a great enthusiasm and noise making.
+The Neujahr (New Year) was also received with bells ringing at midnight.
+All the men in the village celebrated with great enthusiasm and noise-making.

 Adults greeted each other on Silvestermorgen (the morning of New Year's Day).
-Traditionally, the first "visit" would start between four o'clock and five o'clock in the morning at the home of the godparents, then they visited the in-laws, then aunts and uncles and friends.
+Traditionally, the first "visit" would start between four and five o'clock in the morning at the godparents' home, then they visited the in-laws, then aunts and uncles and friends.

-Beginning in the mid-1800s, those greeting a family often fired their shotgun (which was decorated with ribbons and loaded with the smallest shot) either into the air, or at the front door, to awaken the entire family.
+Beginning in the mid-1800s, those greeting a family often fired their shotgun (decorated with ribbons and loaded with the smallest shot) into the air or at the front door to awaken the entire family.
 The greeter immediately opens the door and shouts "Good Morning" and then recognizes all of those present in the house, "Godfather and Godmother," "Uncle and Aunt Uncle," "Father-in-law and Mother-in-law," etc.

 Ich wünsche Euch Glück zum neuen Jahr, Gesundheit, Friede und Einigkeit, ein lange Leben und nach Eurem Tode die ewige Seligkeit.
 (I wish you good luck for the New Year, health, peace and unity, a long life, and after your death, the eternal salvation of the soul.)